Finding a Top Financial Advisor Firm in Honolulu, Hawaii

 Andrews Advisory Associates Background

-Andrews Advisory Associates was founded in 2006 by Les Andrews, the current majority owner of the firm.
-Andrews has more than 40 years of experience in the financial services industry.
-Christina M. Cotten and Travis T. Tsukayama also own a minority share of the firm.
+Andrews Advisory Associates was founded in 2006 by Les Andrews.
+Ownership of the firm was transferred to Christina M. Cotten and Travis T. Tsukayama in 2022.

 Services the firm provides include discretionary and non-discretionary investment management services, financial planning services and retirement plan investment management services.